-In fact, information technology is one of the most widely common career paths in vastly different fields.
-IT features prominently in the medical system, in schools, in business, in governmental jobs, in defense jobs, and pretty much every other establishment type you can think of.
+Information technology is one of the most widely common career paths in vastly different fields.
+It features prominently in the medical system, in schools, in business, in governmental jobs, in defense jobs, and pretty much every other establishment type you can think of.

-While many individuals think of the “help desk” as the primary location of employment for information technology professionals, there are actually a wide range of positions that fall under IT.
+While many individuals think of the “help desk” as the primary location of employment for information technology professionals, there is actually a wide range of positions that fall under IT.